Exploring the Trail

 You can spend as little or as long as you like walking on the Pennine Way National Trail.

 Some people like to walk the full length between Edale and Kirk Yetholm in one go, others like to spend a week, a few days or even a day at a time taking in spectacular lengths of the route.

 The full length of the Pennine Way is 268 miles (431 km), but the chances are, if you walk from one end to the other you will walk nearer to 253 miles.
 The longer length includes both sides of the Bowes Loop, both route options into Kirk Yetholm, the alternative route at High Cup Nick and the detour to the summit of The Cheviot.
 Most full length walkers allow 16 to 19 days to walk the Trail.

 The Fastest Known Time for completing the Pennine Way is 58 hours and 4 minutes, set in May 2021 by John Kelly.

 How hard is it?

-The Trail follows the Pennines – it is hilly and in places remote.
+The Trail follows the Pennines so it is a hilly route and in places very remote.
 Some sections are harder than others.
-Know your limitations – the first couple of days on the Pennine Way are quite hard and if you are unprepared may be a bit much – do a few weekends hill walking in preparation!
+Know your limitations – the first couple of days on the Pennine Way (if you start in Edale) are quite tough so it’s important to be prepared.

 Are there any major diversions on the route?